JulianaMicheal/TO-DO-LIST/README.md

 # Todo-List-App History

-A Todo List App in HTML, CSS and JavaScript.

 This is a simple web application to save Your daily tasks in order not to miss anything.

 ## Features-